MicrosoftDocs/altspace-vr/altspace-vr/getting-started/roles.md

 ### Event Creator Roles

-When you create an event, you automatically get access to the admin, presenter, and moderator Roles:
+When you create an event, you automatically get access to the admin, host, and moderator Roles:

 * **Admin**
     - All event management tools via the website.
 You can Edit, End Event, Set to Draft, Re-Import World, Duplicate Event, Delete Event and Add as Main Event (Public events only).
     - Enables World Editor in your event: Environment Clipping, Toggle Flight, Toggle Environment, Edit Mode, and Editor Panel.

-* **Presenter**
+* **Host**
     - Enables Host Tools in your event: Toggle Mute-All, Message All, Amplify My Voice, Go On-Air (FrontRow events only), Toggle Stage Blocker, and Host Panel.

 * **Moderator**